Edit

 • Virtual Network for communication between nodes, Azure services, and hybrid connectivity needs.
 Virtual Network is the fundamental building block for private networks in Azure.

-• Azure Files hosting the stateful data for the databases and systems inside the cluster.
-Azure Files provides fully managed file shares in the cloud that are accessible via the SMB and NFS protocols.
+• Azure Files to host the stateful data for the databases and systems inside the cluster.
+Azure Files provides fully managed file shares in the cloud that are accessible via the SMB and Network File System (NFS) protocols.

 • Azure DNS to manage DNS resolution for the containers inside and outside of the solution.
 Azure DNS supports all common DNS records and provides high availability.

-• Azure Bastion (optional) and a subnet to securely access any of the worker nodes or optional JumpBox machines.
-Azure Bastion is a fully managed service that provides secure and seamless RDP and SSH access to VMs without any exposure through public IP addresses.
+• Azure Bastion (optional) and a subnet for enhanced-security access to any of the worker nodes or optional JumpBox machines.
+Azure Bastion is a fully managed service that provides seamless enhanced-security RDP and SSH access to VMs without any exposure through public IP addresses.

-• SQL Server on Azure Virtual Machines (optional) SQL Server on Azure Virtual Machines (VMs) to provide data services to MAS.
+• SQL Server on Azure Virtual Machines (optional) to provide data services to MAS.
 The database can also be another, like Oracle Exadata or IBM Db2 Warehouse.
 Azure SQL Database and Azure SQL Managed Instance aren't supported right now.

 • Twilio Send Grid (optional) to send emails from MAS to your consumers.